avocadoboi/cpp20-http-client/README.md

 cmake --build build --target cpp20_internet_client sudo cmake --install build
 ```
 You may want to add some flags to the cmake commands, for example the VCPKG toolchain file or a cmake prefix path for OpenSSL on UNIX systems.
+Make sure a compiler is used that supports enough of the c++20 features used in the library.
+For a safe bet, use the latest GCC compiler.
+On Windows, use for example -G"MinGW Makefiles" or -G"Ninja" instead of the (probably) default visual studio generator if you want to use GCC.
+Run the command prompt as administrator and remove "sudo" in the last command if you are on Windows.

 To include the installed library in a CMake project, use find_package like so:
 ```cmake